fedebotu/clone-anonymous-github/README.md

 ## Known "Bugs"

 - The maximum number of downloads is exceeded: (also in [this PR](https://github.com/fedebotu/clone-anonymous-github/pull/5)), there are limitations on the number of downloads every 15 minutes from the same IP address.
 If this happens, either wait or change your IP (i.e., with a VPN).
+If you decide to wait: wait for 15 minutes and then start the download again to the same directory.
+Already downloaded files will be skipped, and 'bad' files will be downloaded.

 ## Contribute